Official Statements From Prominent Physicians

 "As a paediatrician who deals now only with mothers and babies who are having difficulty with breastfeeding, I am very concerned about the warning about domperidone which was issued by the Federal Drug Administration in the US on June 7, 2004.
 It warns breastfeeding mothers about getting domperidone to enhance milk supply because it conceivably can cause cardiac arrhythmias.

 The FDA has basically come up with a political statement.
-They seem really ticked off because people were going around using a drug which they have not approved.
-The deaths (and I believe there were two) occurred with intravenous domperidone, which is never used any more and has never been used for enhancing milk supply.
-It is likely that if this drug was given intravenously, that the patients were sick with other problems as well, a confounding variable.
+They seem really bothered because people were going around using a drug which they have not approved.
+The deaths (and I believe there were two) occurred withintravenous domperidone, which is never used any more and has never been used for enhancing milk supply.
+Domperidone was given intravenously in huge doses to patients who were sick with other problems as well, notably cancer for which they were getting chemotherapy.
+Domperidone was being used to decrease nausea and vomiting.
+Some patients were getting 1000 mg of domperidone every 4 hours intravenously, compared to our usual dose of 30 mg 3 times a day, taken by mouth.
+It is also likely that some of the chemotherapy drugs the patients would have received have cardiac side effects (for example, doxorubicin) and it was the combination of the huge doses of domperidone intravenously plus other drugs that caused the problem.
 Furthermore, unlike what the FDA has led people to believe, perhaps unintentionally, these are not new cases, but 2 decades old.

 Why didn't they mention the danger to diabetics, if they are so concerned, for whom some endocrinologists in the US are prescribing domperidone for gastric paresis?
 Why specifically for breastfeeding women?
 Why not specifically for diabetics who are at much greater risk of cardiac arrhythmias than women of reproductive age?